lambdalf-dev/thirdweb-migrator/README.md

 - `yarn coverage` runs a coverage report and generates an html coverage report

+### Deployment

+To deploy, run the following:

+- `yarn deploy:goerli` deploys on Goerli testnet, this will also deploy a mock Thirdweb contract and a first clone targeting that mock contract
+- `yarn deploy:mainnet` deploys on Ethereum mainnet, this will only deploy the Migrated721 implementation and factory

 ## Contents

 - `src`: The list of contracts included in the library.